There’s a hilarious meme out there about the miscommunication between how a customer describes the product they want and what finally gets delivered.

 - Use version control.
 While it’s important that the PRD is reviewed and amended as needed, it’s critical that the product manager can always refer to what was originally agreed.
 Using version control and ensuring appropriate access levels means there is always a record of what was historically agreed, what’s been changed, and why.

 - Keep it visible.
-A PRD isn’t a one-and-done document that’s thrown into a desk drawer after the project planning meeting.
-As we’ve discussed, your PRD acts as a reference point for all the teams working on the product, so it’s vital that it’s kept visible.
+A PRD isn’t a one-and-done document that’s thrown into a desk drawer after the project planning meeting—it's a critical asset for project management.
+As we’ve discussed, your PRD acts as a reference point for all the team members working on the product, so it’s vital that it’s kept visible.

 Make sure it’s stored somewhere central so that anyone who needs to dip in and clarify something can do so as needed.
 Ensure that a copy is available for any external stakeholders, both of the original document and any modified versions.